JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-The subtraction can be defined in the exact same way as addition
+The `-` operation can be defined in the exact same way as the addition in the previous section

 ```@example currency
 Base.:-(x::Currency, y::Currency) = -(promote(x, y)...)